WELCOME TO THE 2014-2015 WESTERN CAROLINA HUNTER PACE & TRAIL RIDE SERIES

-The 2013-14 Western Carolina Hunter Pace & Trail Ride Series will be underway shortly and we eagerly anticipate enjoying your presence as a part of it all.
-We currently have seventeen events tentatively scheduled with one open date we’re hoping to “adopt” out, followed by cumulative awards and ribbons going to high score individuals in each division at a special Year End Awards Gathering after the regular season.
+The 2014-15 Western Carolina Hunter Pace & Trail Ride Series will be underway shortly and we eagerly anticipate enjoying your presence as a part of it all.
+We currently have eighteen events tentatively scheduled, followed by cumulative awards and ribbons going to high score individuals in each division at a special Year End Awards Gathering & Trail Ride after the regular season.

 Hunter Paces vary in different parts of this country, but everywhere that I’ve ever heard, they are a fun way to get out and about with our horses, enjoy trails we normally don’t have access to and compete in a friendly game.
 As with recent seasons, the Western Carolina Hunter Pace & Trail Ride Series Events will normally be between six (6) and twelve (12) miles in length.
 The individual flyers should also give you some brief info as to the terrain and any other particularities to that individual Event.